mieubrisse/personal-writing/the-sleep-guide/post.md

 Therefore, artificial lights at night are doubly bad.
 They incorrectly tell your circadian clock, "It's daytime; adjust yourself", and they block melatonin production so you can't sleep even if you're tired.

 You might have experienced this in your own life after a late-night TV, videogaming, or phone-scrolling session.
 Even though you're tired (sleep pressure from built-up adenosine), you can't fall asleep because you don't have enough melatonin.

+### Sleep Stages & Cycles
+During sleep, our body moves through [four different sleep stages](https://www.sleepfoundation.org/stages-of-sleep).
+Each has its own purpose:

+1. **Transition Sleep:** The lightest stage, lasting 1-10 minutes.
+It's in between wakefulness and real sleep, and if you're woken up here you may not even know you were asleep.
+If you've ever been sleeping next to a partner and they twitched, that happened in this stage.
+2. **Light Sleep:** A slightly deeper stage where breathing slows, muscles relax, and heart rate drops.
+If you're awakened here, you probably knew you were asleep.
+3. **Deep Sleep:** The deepest sleep, and hardest to wake someone up from.
+This stage is mostly about body repair: your immune system works and your muscles repair.
+If you're woken up during this stage, you'll feel groggy and slow.
+This is the stage where sleepwalking occurs.
+4. **Rapid Eye Movement (REM) Sleep:** This is a weird stage.
+Your eyes are sliding back and forth behind your eyelids (hence the name "rapid eye movement"), and your brain is active almost as if you're awake because you're having vivid dreams.
+However, your body has paralyzed itself on purpose to keep you from acting out your dreams.
+This stage's benefit is mostly mental: memory formation and emotional processing.

+But our body doesn't just go Transition Sleep -> Light Sleep -> Deep Sleep -> REM Sleep -> wake up.

+Instead, our body moves through cycles of the four stages.
+It roughly looks like Transition Sleep -> Light Sleep -> Deep Sleep -> REM Sleep -> start the next cycle, but there can be some skipping around.

+Each cycle is [1.5-2 hours](https://www.ncbi.nlm.nih.gov/books/NBK526132/), and a normal night of sleep is composed of 4-5 cycles.

+This means that there are better and worse times to wake up.
+Waking up during Light Sleep feels better than waking up during Deep Sleep.

+You might have experienced this in your own life when you wake up to an alarm.

+Sometimes, you feel better waking up after roughly 4 hours than you do after 5.
+This is likely because you woke up near the end of the cycle after 4 hours, whereas with 5 hours you'd have been better off waiting a little longer.

+But each individual's sleep cycle length is different, and the cycles change as the night goes on.
+Early cycles are shorter and more focused on Deep Sleep, and later cycles are longer and more focused on REM Sleep.

+Meaning, it's very hard to wake yourself up at the perfect time using an alarm.
+It's much easier to let yourself wake up naturally.

 ### Review
 And that's what you need to know for now!